AB-CE/abce/doc/installation.rst

 ----------------------------------------------
 Mail to: DavoudTaghawiNejad@gmail.com

-.. [update] xcode 7 works only on OSX El Capitan.
+.. [#update] xcode 7 works only on OSX El Capitan.
 You need to either upgrade or if you want to
             avoid updating download xcode 6.4 from here: https://developer.apple.com/downloads/

 .. [#source] sometimes :code:`source activate py27` and :code:`source deactivate` worksx

+.. [#fail] If this fails :code:`sudo apt-add-repository universe` and :code:`sudo apt-get update`